 Researchers have discovered a previously unknown virus infecting nearly a third of America’s bald eagle population.

-Scientists at the University of Wisconsin-Madison, the U.S. Geological Survey National Wildlife Health Center and the Wisconsin Department of Natural Resources found the virus while searching for the cause of Wisconsin River Eagle Syndrome, an enigmatic disease endemic to bald eagles near the Lower Wisconsin River.
+Scientists at the University of Wisconsin-Madison, the U.S. Geological Survey National Wildlife Health Center, and the Wisconsin Department of Natural Resources found the virus while searching for the cause of Wisconsin River Eagle Syndrome, an enigmatic disease endemic to bald eagles near the Lower Wisconsin River.
 The newly identified bald eagle hepacivirus, or BeHV, may contribute to the fatal disease, which causes eagles to stumble and have seizures.

-But BeHV was also found in eagles without symptoms of the syndrome, making a direct link between virus and disease difficult to confirm.
-The virus is related to human hepatitis C virus, which causes liver damage in people, and some birds with BeHV show similar effects.
+But BeHV was also found in eagles without symptoms of the syndrome, making a direct link between the virus and disease difficult to confirm.
+The virus is related to the human hepatitis C virus, which causes liver damage in people, and some birds with BeHV show similar effects.
 BeHV infects eagles from Washington to Florida but is most common in Wisconsin’s eagles.

 The researchers published their findings on October 18, 2019, in the journal Scientific Reports.
 Tony Goldberg, a UW-Madison professor of pathobiological sciences in the School of Veterinary Medicine, led the study.
 He collaborated with LeAnn White at the USGS National Wildlife Health Center and Sean Strom at the Wisconsin Department of Natural Resources.